marguskaidja/php-accessors/README.md

 ### Accessor endpoints

-If accessor logic should contain more than just straightforward "setting the property value" or "getting the property value", then manual endpoint methods can be created and the library uses them automatically.
+If accessor logic should contain more than just straightforward _assigning specified value to property_ or _giving property's value to caller_, then manual endpoint methods can be created and the library uses them automatically.

 Consider following example:
 ```php